 NOTE 4: DNN and S-NSSAI are not applicable when the PCF registration is for a UE.

-NOTE 5: It is up to stage3 to ensure an unambiguous error proof way for the BSF to differentiate between PCF for a PDU Session and PCF for a UE.
+NOTE 5: It is up to stage3 to ensure an unambiguous error proof way for the BSF to differentiate between PCF for the PDU Session and PCF for the UE.
 This may or may not require providing the BSF additional parameter(s) when a PCF registers itself with the BSF.

 Outputs, Required: Result indication, Binding Identifier for a PDU Session, or for a UE, or for an MBS session.